griddynamics/Behavior-Analytic-Starter-Kit/Chapter 1.md

 Main Use Cases
 --------------
-Behavior Analytics Starter Kit supports the following main use cases out of the box:
+Behavioral Analytics Starter Kit supports the following main use cases out of the box:
 - Deploy web store
 - See how recommendations work on the web store
 - Deploy recommendation engine